johnschimmel/ITP-DWD-Fall2013-Week3-First-Server/README.md

 Heroku will install all Python dependencies (requirements.txt) and turn on your web server using the Procfile provided.

+#### Errors, Permissions and Keys

+If Git is unable to push to Heroku it might be you need to reset your keys with Heroku.
+This can be accomplished in a few steps.

+1) Create a new key on your computer via Terminal with the following command

+	ssh-keygen -t rsa

+It will prompt you several time, just press Enter/return to continue through all of them.

+2) Next, tell Heroku you have a new key to use, type the following command in Terminal

+	heroku keys:add

+Heroku might ask you which key to use, you should selected the # associated with id_rsa.pub

+3) Try to repush to Heroku

+	git push herkou master

 #### Open and view your server

 	heroku open